How To Create An Integrated Marketing Campaign

 IDENTIFY YOUR CUSTOMER

 The first step in developing a communications plan is to determine whom you want the campaign to reach.
 Consider the following demographic factors: education level, gender, income, age, race, and geographic location.
-Follow up with analysing behavioural and psychological traits, including things like interests, hobbies, and values.
+Follow up with analyzing behavioral and psychological traits, including things like interests, hobbies, and values.
 Develop a highly targeted customer persona.
 This will serve as the foundation for all the strategic and creative decisions that shape the campaign, help develop key messages and to identify the best communication channels to reach them.

 In some cases, you may have more than one customer profile for a given campaign.
 In that case, be sure to complete each of the following steps for each persona, as each customer persona requires a tailored strategy within the communications plan.